joashgobin/joashgobin.github.io/README.md

 - Set default image max-width to 100%
 - Place images within divs and modify the widths of these divs

+## Components
+- Place CSS variables in the parent component and use within that component and its children

 ## Grouping of Elements
 - Place the actual information for a section within a div with a specific class in order to make styling easier
 - Style according to class name